Skip to main content

 Ajabdeh Punwar had her ego.
 She hated how Pratap extracted a reaction from her.
 Even in a room full of people busy working on deadlines, she could still feel the tension between them.
 His piercing gaze, often dropping from her eyes to her lips, did not help either.
 She was sure that it would go away if they repeated the night, perhaps in less intoxication and more sanity.
 Alcohol could make average things look magical.
 He was not the first guy she slept with, and he wouldn’t be the last.
 She had found herself googling the guidelines for client relationships in her company.
 That was insane.
 By the second week, she had learnt to avoid him perfectly.
 But it all turned upside down the moment she saw him across the dance floor, waving at her.
 There was no way he had come to the pub if not for her.
 It validated her thought.
 He, too, perhaps wanted to see one more time if their decision to keep it a one-night wonder was right.
 She had approached him with a drink in hand.
 He was more resistant than she assumed.
 Rarely did she approach someone.
 Never did she get rejected when she did.

 Ajabdeh fumed inwardly at his indifference.
 His eyes hovered on her bare shoulders and lips.
 He mouthed words that did not match the intentions of his eyes.
 He was not that blunt or truthful after all.
 The moment someone else asked her for a dance, Ajabdeh took it as an intervention from the Universe.
 She took his hand and headed to the dance floor.
 She could feel Pratap’s eyes on her as she laughed at his jokes and put her hand on his thigh.
 He moved closer to her ear to praise her, and she blushed, twisting the end of her wavy locks playfully.
 She could feel Pratap being challenged, and she liked it.
 She wanted to prove him wrong.
 She did not care how much it messed up the workplace equation anymore.
 He was not her boss.
 She would be out of that office in two weeks.
-She was sure once they slept together again, this urge to feel him again would go away.
+She was sure that once they slept together again, this urge to feel him again would go away.
 It always did the second time around, especially when guys assumed she wanted to continue.
 The moment a guy felt so, she found it easier to move on.
 How would he be any different?
 She hated how, despite being with someone else, her attention was drawn time and again across the pub to his reactions, his validation and his eyes.
 She took a sip of the drink the man got from the pub.
 Her girlfriends eyed her while talking to a group of men on the dance floor.
 She had not told the stranger that she did not come here alone.
 How did that matter?
 In the morning, she would not even remember how he looked.
 Her eyes involuntarily travelled again to Pratap, and their eyes met.
 It was as though his eyes told her he knew what she was up to.
 Her tricks were old and classic.
 They would not work.
 Ajabdeh inhaled as she drew closer to the man.
 His perfume reminded her of a familiar smell she couldn’t place as she raised the cocktail to her lips again.

 Pratap suddenly rose from his seat and approached them.
 Ajabdeh felt uneasy if she was holding her breath for too long.